 Currently visiting the Texas State Room from the core NSDAR Museum Collection are a rare ca. 1860 Wilcox & Co. sewing machine and two beautifully painted chairs from the mid 19th century.

-Many beautiful furnishings donated by Texas Daughters which formerly resided in the Texas Room are now being displayed in other State Rooms.
+Many beautiful furnishings donated by Texas Daughters that formerly resided in the Texas Room are now being displayed in other State Rooms.
 One such item is a beautiful piano which is now on display in the Kentucky State Room.

 Upon your next visit to Washington, D.C., stop by and visit the Texas State Room and all the wonderful new additions, as well as the Kentucky Room with the magnificent piano!
-Questions can be directed to our Texas Room chair.
+Questions can be directed to our Texas Room Chair.